Creative Field Techniques - Photographing the Badlands

 Clouds.
 I already mentioned that clouds covering the sun makes things a bit dull.
 However, clouds in the sky can add so much to the scene.
 When there are many clouds moving across the sun, it can get even more interesting.
 This will cause the rocks to light up selectively as the clouds partially cover the sun light.
 This alters the look of a scene dramatically.
 Look at the two images below, shot within a minute of each other.

 Focal length.
 The greater the range available to you, the better.
 There are so many possibilities to capture wide angle images, but mostly, you are going to want to zoom in on those exquisite rock formations.
-Look at the next two images, the first shot wide and the second one zoomed in with the telephoto lens.
-Notice those castle-like formations way off in the distance on the right in the first image and how dramatic they appear when I zoomed in on them.
+I zoomed in with the telephoto lens to capture the image below.

 Changing terrain.
 This was an amazing thing to witness.
 The national park’s scenic drive (moving west) begins in deep canyons surrounded by severe and dramatic rock formations and gradually opens into mixed grass prairies.
 In between, you will notice the rocks change in appearance; they become fewer, flatter, smoother and more colorful.
 The three images below illustrate these changes.